Colorful leaves falling is a sign of winter months ahead. As the weather grows colder and colder, you turn the heat higher and higher.

 Test if the reading on the thermostat reflects the actual temperature in your house by comparing this with the value on the thermometer.
 A faulty thermostat will kick off before the set temperature is reached or it runs almost nonstop.

 If your thermostat is the earlier mercury model, consider upgrading to a digital thermostat.
 This will help you save when the electric bill rolls around during the chilly months.
 You can control and track energy utilization within the house or when you’re away via a smartphone, tablet, or computer.
 The digital thermostat can be programmed to kick on before you arrive, switch off when you leave, or maintain a constant temperature.
+Consequently, you can save a considerable amount of money on your energy bills, protecting yourself from potential financial worries.

 Test Your Furnace Before the Winter Comes